Migrating from Docker to Machine

 Additional packages can be installed with sudo apt-get install <package>.
 If the package in question is not found, sudo apt-get update may be required before installing it.

-Running docker containers on machine
+Running Docker containers on machine

-Note: if you have Docker Layer Caching (DLC) enabled for your account, machine executors can utilize this to cache your image layers for subsequent runs.
+If you have Docker Layer Caching (DLC) enabled for your account, machine executors can utilize this to cache your image layers for subsequent runs.

-Why use docker executors at all?
+Why use Docker executors at all?

 All executors have their pros and cons, which have been laid out here to help decide which is right for your pipelines.